2021 Outstanding DSP Award

 Direct Support Professionals are at the heart of all we do.
 It has never been more abundantly clear how much DSPs sacrifice to ensure the individuals they support can live their best lives – especially during a global health crisis.

-For the second year, MediSked is honoring Outstanding DSPs through our annual Award Program.
+For the third year, MediSked is honoring Outstanding DSPs through our annual Award Program.
 This year we especially honor the DSPs who are putting themselves on the front lines during uncertain times.
-Four truly exceptional professionals who exemplify the important work carried out by providers each day were selected from entries across the country.
+Three truly exceptional professionals who exemplify the important work carried out by providers each day were selected from entries across the country.
 Each of the narratives below was submitted by a colleague.

 Ahmadi has worked for Allied agencies for 28 years.
 During this pandemic, finding staff has proven to be more difficult as no one was applying for any position.
 An Allied home was understaffed for several months.
 Ahmadi, who usually works the third shift, stepped up and helped fill in some weekend positions, ensuring that Allied could maintain the correct staffing ratio.
 He is hardworking and respectful to the residents, his co-workers, and the supervisor.